83 – Var

 RNN – Plaine des Maures

-Savannah like forested plain recovering from a recent, devastating fire.
-It’s still an important site for the survival of Hermann’s tortoises.
+It’s an important refuge for the survival of Hermann’s tortoises.

 Ridge Lines